Make Your Next Event Historic

 The Goldstein building was purchased by Birmingham Landmarks, Inc. in 1991 from the estate of a Birmingham dentist, returning the building to its original association with the Alabama Theatre.
 In 2005, Ora Lee Hill, a long-time supporter of the arts, passed away.
 Soon thereafter her husband, Ernie, a good friend of the Alabama Theatre, passed away as well.
 Both indicated large sums of money from their estate would be donated to the Alabama Theatre for a memorial.
 With funds in place for the renovation, the demolition of the interior 2nd and 1st floor showroom of the Goldstein building began in February of 2007.

 A sophisticated venue with a 2590-square foot ballroom and a trendy theatre loft the Hill Event Center is adorned with 85-year-old chandeliers from the original Tutwiler Hotel, along with other fine antiques and artwork.
 This one-of-a-kind venue is available to host events such as weddings, wedding receptions, corporate meetings and private parties.
-For pricing and more information email Cindy Mullins or call 205-252-2262 ext.
-118.
+For pricing and more information email Jessica Cannon or call (205) 776-1635.